Mobile Friendly SEO

 Case Study 2: Local Gym Chain

-After integrating a faster-loading mobile homepage and addressing user-experience flaws, a regional gym chain experienced 30% lower bounce rates and a 12% rise in SEO traffic within six weeks.
+After integrating a faster-loading mobile homepage and addressing user-experience flaws, a regional gym chain experienced a 30% decrease in bounce rates and a 12% increase in SEO traffic within six weeks.

 These stories highlight the tangible benefits that mobile optimization can bring to your business!